sagenate24/Flash-Cards/README.md

 ## install and Launch

+To view app in development mode use the expo app.

 * To install this projects you can download or clone this repository. once finished run `npm install --save` to install and save all dependencies.
 * To launch the project run `npm start` or `yarn start` in your terminal.